CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

   | **inference** | Generating an output response from a hosted model from a set of inputs. |
   | **other** | A lifecycle activity type whose description does not match currently defined values. |

-* **Energy providers** - The provider(s) of the energy consumed by the associated model development lifecycle activity.
+* **Energy providers**: The provider(s) of the energy consumed by the associated model development lifecycle activity.
 This object is intended to fully describe the provider using the following fields:
-  * **description** - A description of the energy provider.
+  * **description**: A description of the energy provider.
-  * **organization** - The organization that provides energy which may include its name, address,  URL and contact information.
+  * **organization**: The organization that provides energy which may include its name, address,  URL and contact information.
-  * **energySource** - A value that is one of coal, oil, natural-gas, nuclear, wind, solar, geothermal, hydropower, biofuel, unknown or other.
+  * **energySource**: A value that is one of coal, oil, natural-gas, nuclear, wind, solar, geothermal, hydropower, biofuel, unknown or other.
-  * **energyProvided** - The energy provided by the energy source for an associated activity using Kilowatt-hours (kWh).
+  * **energyProvided**: The energy provided by the energy source for an associated activity using Kilowatt-hours (kWh).
-  * **externalReferences** - Optional references (links) to the energy provider.
+  * **externalReferences**: Optional references (links) to the energy provider.

-* **Activity energy cost** - The total energy cost associated with the model lifecycle activity using Kilowatt-hours (kWh).
+* **Activity energy cost**: The total energy cost associated with the model lifecycle activity using Kilowatt-hours (kWh).

-* **CO2 cost equivalent** - The CO2 cost (debit) equivalent to the total energy cost using tonnes of Carbon Dioxide (CO2) equivalent (tCO2eq).
+* **CO2 cost equivalent**: The CO2 cost (debit) equivalent to the total energy cost using tonnes of Carbon Dioxide (CO2) equivalent (tCO2eq).

-* **CO2 cost offset** - The CO2 offset (credit) for the CO2 equivalent cost using tonnes of Carbon Dioxide (CO2) equivalent (tCO2eq).
+* **CO2 cost offset**: The CO2 offset (credit) for the CO2 equivalent cost using tonnes of Carbon Dioxide (CO2) equivalent (tCO2eq).

 ###### Example: "Fake" llama3 environmental considerations